pawelpiwosz/TheGame-Serverless/week01/discussions/AngushAgrawal.md

 # Angush Agrawal

-USe APi gateway which will trigger lambda function to vote and in return use lambda function , SNS for the notification.
+Use API Gateway which will trigger lambda function to vote and in return use lambda function, SNS for the notification.